 RPU purchases a majority of their electricity from its wholesale provider Southern Minnesota Municipal Power Agency (SMMPA), while utilizing the Midcontinent Independent System Operators (MISO) for additional electricity needs.
-RPU does boast numerous electric generating facilities including natural gas-powered turbine generators, a hydroelectric facility on Lake Zumbro, two gen-sets located at IBM, and five natural gas-fired reciprocating engine generators to be housed at the Westside Energy Station coming in 2018.
+RPU does boast numerous electric generating facilities including natural gas-powered turbine generators, a hydroelectric facility on Lake Zumbro, two gen-sets located at IBM, and five natural gas-fired reciprocating engine generators to be housed at the Westside Energy Station.
 In addition to providing electricity to the city of Rochester, RPU also provides a contracted steam delivery to the Mayo Clinic for their process purposes.

 A robust RPU transmission system with ties to other regional transmission systems ensures the safe, reliable delivery of electricity in and out of Rochester.
 As part of the CapX2020 project, RPU recently added two new161 kV transmission interconnections at Rochester to provide additional transmission system reliability.